 the one from the other.

-The fact is that there is much good around us, and much more good of us can do.
-We don’t always see it this way, but it is a fact (if you doubt this, why don’t you do the Basketball experiment in a previous post).
+There is much good around us, and much more good of us can do.
 We probably would benefit from having easier access to a CNN of Positive News, of Kind Gestures, Unexpected Generosity, Magic Coincidences, Beautiful Growth.

-Some constant sources of inspiration, encouragement, and Appreciation:
+Some constant sources of personal inspiration, encouragement, and Appreciation:

 - The Schwab Foundation for Social Entrepreneurs, that supports amazing and inspiring agents of change worldwide.